-Boat Lane Court is located in Northenden, a conservation area four miles to the south of the City of Manchester.
-The Court is close to the Palatine Road which has a wide range of shopping facilities as well as a Post Office and a Medical Centre.
-The local Theatre is within walking distance, and Swimming Pools and Cinemas are a short drive away.
+Boat Lane Court is situated in Northenden, a conservation area four miles to the south of the City of Manchester.
+The Court is close to the Palatine Road which has a vast variety of shopping facilities as well as a Post Office and a Medical Centre.
+The local Theatre is just within walking distance, and Swimming Pools and Cinemas are a quick drive away.

 There are fifty-four apartments, on three floors; all are accessible both by stairs and lifts.

 Boat Lane Court was built in 1991.
 The original leases were granted for 99 years but the actual period available will depend on the current date and whether any past owner has extended the lease.

 Boat Lane Court Facilities

 The design of Boat Lane Court combines style with ease of use and mobility, all floors are accessible by stairs or lift so that even those who need to use a wheelchair can live independently in any part of the building.
 Conveniently placed electrical sockets reduce the need to bend or overstretch and an emergency call system is installed with pull cords in every room of the development.
 In addition to the private apartments, there are a number of communal areas in the Court available for use by all Owners.

 Boat Lane Court possesses its own communal gardens, shrubs and planters throughout the courtyards and grounds, that belong to all the Owners and are maintained by a gardener and/or Owners themselves.
 A consultative gardening committee will be set up if sufficient Owners are willing to contribute to its work.